morrillt/Kamboochinator/00-ProjectOverview.md

 ## The Solution: Recursive Instruction Sets

 The key insight that's blowing my mind: **prompts that generate prompts that generate prompts**.
-I call these "instructions," and they're the critical element in effective AI-assisted coding.
+I call these "recursive instructions," and they're currently the critical element in effective AI-assisted coding.

 What makes this work is the recursive nature - starting with high-level prompts, then drilling down to increasingly granular levels until you have instructions that both:
 - Can be directly executed by AI